CodebreakerApp/Codebreaker.Backend/README.md

 ## Codebreaker Client apps

-* Blazor app to play games and show game results
+* Blazor app to play games and show game results using [MudBlazor](https://www.mudblazor.com/), [FastBlazor](https://github.com/microsoft/fast-blazor), and native, pure Blazor with only CSS
 * WinUI app to play games calling the API, and show live services
 * WPF app to play games calling the API
-* .NET MAUI App to play games calling the API
+* .NET MAUI App to play games calling the API (Android, iOS, Windows)

 ## Azure Services in use